 The Study on Housing with Supports for Children with Severe Autism, Jan.
 20. 2013, (PDF) was completed by the University of Minnesota under a contract with DHS and takes a comprehensive look at housing and service options currently available as well as best practices.

-The Autism Spectrum Disorder Task Force Strategic Plan Report, December 2012 (PDF) includes a brief introduction, a three- to five-year vision for the state as it would be improved by the work coordinated through the ASD strategic plan, and broad strategies for achieving that vision.
-The 2011 Minnesota Legislature created the Minnesota Autism Spectrum Disorder Task Force to “develop an autism spectrum disorder statewide strategic plan that focuses on improving awareness, early diagnosis, and intervention” by Jan.
+The Autism Spectrum Disorder Task Force Strategic Plan Report, December 2012 (PDF).
+This report includes a brief introduction, a three- to five-year vision for the state and broad strategies for achieving that vision.
+The 2011 Minnesota legislature created the Minnesota Autism Spectrum Disorder Task Force to develop an autism spectrum disorder statewide strategic plan that focuses on improving awareness, early diagnosis and intervention by Jan.
 15, 2013.
-This expanded task force added representation from four state agencies: education, employment and economic development, health, and human services.

 Sign up for the autism spectrum disorder electronic mailing list

 The autism spectrum disorder mailing list is the main way to share information about recent developments and updates to the ASD Web content.